dianamatkava/aws-hands-on/1-aws-vpc-hands-on/1-aws-private-resourses-communication/Readme.md

 ### VPC Gateway
 #### EC2 to S3
 Recap: Provide access from AWS to S3 and DynamoDB through VPC (without Private link and ENI)

+#### Prerequisites
+- you have EC2 instance in private subnet (with public IP) with it's owm SG
+- you have EC2 instance in public subnet which is also a Bastion Host to private EC2 with it's owm SG

+#### Tasks
+- Create new dummy S3 bucket
+- Add IAM for both instances to allow read access to private S3 bucket (block all public access)
+- **Assert**: Connect to the private EC2 through the Bastion Host:
+  - `aws s3 ls` # should fail due to the lack of internet access
+- Create VPC Endpoint (`VPC>"PrivateLink and Lattice">Endpoint`) type of _AWS Services_
+- Select desired service from drop down list `com.amazonaws.<your-region>.s3 (Gateway)`
+- Select your VPC and private route table.
+VPC Endpoint Gateway will automatically update the private route table to direct S3 traffic to the VPC endpoint.
+(If it did not happened authomatically you will have to manually update it.)

+#### Check
+- SSH to Bastion Host through public IP.
+    - `ssh -i "my-testing-key-for-public-ec2.pem" ec2-user@<public-ip>`
+- SSH to private EC2 from Bastion Host
+  - `ssh -i "my-testing-key-for-bastion-host.pem" ec2-user@<private-ip>`
+- Check private EC2 has no access to internet
+  - `curl google.com`
+- Check that instance can access S3 and return bucket list
+  - `aws s3 ls`

 ---